mattrude/xmpp-site/help/using-conferences.md

 ---

 {% if site.xmpp-conference-url and site.xep-0045 == 1 %}
+# Conferences

+XMPP is normally a single person to single person chat system, but it has the ability to also run conference rooms.
+A conference room or MUC (Multiple User Chat) allows users on the same server, or via federation, different servers or domains, to all connect to the same chat room.
+Similar to how IRC works.

 ## Connecting from a federated XMPP server

 By default the server will try to use [TLS]({{ site.url }}/help/definitions/#tls) if the other side supports it, and fall back to [dialback]({{ site.url }}/help/definitions/#dialback) if it does not or if the certificate is incorrect or not trusted.